JLGeli/JLGeli/README.md

 - 👋 Hi, I’m @JLGeli
 - 👀 I’m interested in Programming, Music and anything
-- 🌱 I’m currently learning PHP and Scala
+- 🌱 I’m currently learning Python and Scala
 - 💞️ I’m looking to collaborate on IBM Company and Accenture
 - 📫 How to reach me just email me ict.jgeli@gmail.com